WisePH

 Exam datesMarch 23, 24, 30, and 31, 2026

-PRC typically posts results mid-morning.
-In the meantime, avoid any Facebook page or website claiming to have “early” or “unofficial” results.
-The med board community sees the same fake-results scam every cycle: polished posts, fake screenshots, and bogus “advance checking” offers.
+Even with results out, fake-results pages still circulate for days after release.
+The med board community sees the same scam every cycle: polished posts, fake screenshots, and bogus “advance checking” offers.
 None of it is real.
 The only legitimate sources are prc.gov.ph and the verified PRC Facebook page.

 March 2026 PLE passers list